 There might be a lot of things around you that are not in use.
-From large electronics to small items like headphones and from gadgets to other items, a lot of things that were once your favourite are often left to gather dust.
-With Gone app, you can sell your old items without any hassle.
-The business model of Gone app has made a lot of people sell their old items as easy as 1, 2 and 3 and get some good cash for it.
-Here’s the success story of Gone along with insights into the practises that made the app a success.
+From large electronics to small items like headphones and from gadgets to other items, a lot of things that were once your favorite are often left to gather dust.
+With the Gone app, you can sell your old items without any hassle.
+The business model of the Gone app has made a lot of people sell their old items as easily as 1, 2, and 3 and get some good cash for them.
+Here’s the success story of Gone along with insights into the practices that made the app a success.

 Q1.Tell us a little about Gone and your personal motivation for starting this business?

 We came up with the idea of Gone a few years ago when the founding team members and I realized just how many things we were all hoarding in our small apartments.
 We thought to ourselves, “Why is there not a better way to sell our stuff online”?
 We then began to brainstorm ideas, and we realized just painful it is for the average person to get rid of their unwanted items and make some money from doing so.
 Selling online is an incredibly time consuming process, and we soon had our light bulb moment.
 The idea of Gone was born after we identified roughly six pain points we had all encountered when trying to sell something online:

 - Deciding where to sell your items online.
 You have to create an account on the most appropriate marketplace or platform for your items whether that’s eBay, Craigslist, or another local selling platform.
 Then, you have to keep track of all your usernames and passwords for these marketplaces.

 - Filling out lengthy listing pages with detailed descriptions.Most marketplaces have blank forms ready for you to complete with your items’ details.
 However, finding and completing this information can take loads of time.
 And more often than not, you also have to measure accurately and weigh your items to calculate proper shipping costs.